evelynwu2333/ParkEase3DLocator/README.md

    The map displays a driving route from the default starting location to your selected destination.
 Please note that this app uses the coordinates of Canberra centre as a dummy start location for routing.

 4. **Switch to 3D View**:
+   Click the marker to access the Photorealistic 3D Map.
 Interact with a 3D visualization of the route and the destination (e.g. a car park).
+Click anywhere on the 3D map to stop the camera animation if feeling motion-sick.

 5. **Add New Entrance**:
    Click "Add New Entrance" to initialize the process, then click on the map to propose a new car park entrance.
 Close the 3D map once happy with the new location.